MickReich/chunking_cpp/README.md

 # Build the project
 make

-# To execute the main program
+# To execute the example program
-./chunk_processor_exe
+make run

 # Uninstall if needed
 make uninstall